Julian Maroun: Career

 Maroun's first acting role was in a pilot version (created for network distribution) of The Horizon in 2015, which as of October 2019 was the most watched online series made in Australia and the most watched LGBTQI web series in the world.
 His first Australian television role was in Catching Milat in 2015, directed by Peter Andrikidis.

 In 2015, Maroun starred in and co-produced his debut short film with best friend Joseph Chebatte, Three Hearts, which was nominated at the Dances with Films festival in Los Angeles, screening at the Chinese Theatre Hollywood.

 He played supporting roles in Australian television shows Cleverman, Janet King and Girt by Fear, before a major dual role as twin brothers Haris and Amir Rexhaj in Deep Water, with Yael Stone and Noah Taylor in 2016.

 In 2017, Maroun was given leading roles in the Logie Award-winning miniseries Romper Stomper (with David Wenham, Lachy Hulme, Sophie Lowe) and the Foxtel/Goalpost series Fighting Season (with Jay Ryan, Ewen Leslie, Kate Mulvany), as well as a supporting role in international feature film Slam opposite Adam Bakri in 2018.

 In 2018, Maroun and Chebatte produced their second short film, Entrenched, starring Maroun and Toby Wallace, about four Australian soldiers in Afghanistan who capture a young boy.

-Maroun appears in the first episode of the first series of the 2019 ABC TV series, Diary of an Uber Driver.

-Maroun appears in Season 2 of Aftertaste.
+Maroun appeared in the first episode of the first series of the 2019 ABC series Diary of an Uber Driver.
+He played Harry in all six episodes of Season 2 of Aftertaste in 2022.

-In 2024, Maroun appeared in season 3 of ABC drama Total Control (TV series).
+In 2024, Maroun appeared as Mohamed Fahmy in the 2024 film The Correspondent, along with Richard Roxburgh as the journalist Peter Greste based on true events surrounding his arrest in Egypt in 2013.
+Also in 2024, he appeared in season 3 of ABC drama Total Control (TV series).